 # 5 – Surfin’ USA

+As we continue our top 10 Beach Boys songs list we step into the second half of this wonderful list of songs.
 Without doubt the quintessential example of the “California Sound”, this high energy surf-rock track is surely one of the most recognizable rock songs of all time, even being listed by The Rock and Roll Hall of Fame as one of five hundred songs which shaped rock and roll.
 Taken from 1963 album of the same name, this is a joyous and boisterous track which manages to perfectly capture the chilled out, sunny atmosphere of surf culture.

 Using an instrumental written by Chuck Berry (allegedly without his consent) the song features a list of various surfing spots around the world (though mainly in California) as well as the band’s plans for the summer.
 Of course, even if you have absolutely no interest in surfing, the track is impossible to ignore thanks to the band’s dazzling vocal harmonies.
 There is something truly remarkable about the sweet, varied and effortlessly pitched harmonies on this and other Beach Boys songs which simply make them a joy to listen to.
 You can hardly perceive that the lovely sounds you hear have been created solely by a human being’s voice.